Cliff erosion residents refuse to leave

 "Officials will continue to monitor the road and incoming tide throughout the evening," he added.

-Monday evening's high tide eroded the cliffs by some half a meter alone, according to the onshore lifeboat service.
+Monday evening's high tide eroded the cliffs by some half a metre alone, according to the onshore lifeboat service.

 The Environment Agency declared an amber flood warning for that part of the Norfolk coast and the Met Office forecast rain and issued a yellow weather warning.